dulingo

 Cost of Studying in the UK vs India

-Educational expenses of a graduate degree range from £ 18,000 to £ 35,000 (18.06 lakhs – INR 35.13 lakhs), contingent upon the college and scope of courses.
-As far as the typical cost for basic items, this would cost around £ 11,000 – 12,500 (INR 11.04 lakhs – INR 12.54 lakhs) for an extended time of the study (i.e 9 months).
+Educational expenses of a graduate degree range from £ 18,000 to £ 35,000 (18.06 lakhs to INR 35.13 lakhs), depending upon the college and scope of courses.
+As far as the typical cost for basic items, this would cost around £ 11,000 – 12,500 (INR 11.04 lakhs – INR 12.54 lakhs) for an extended time of the study which is 9 months.

 IntakeStarting MonthsApplication Deadlines

-Fall Intake (Primary Intake)SeptemberJune- July
+Fall Intake (Primary Intake)SeptemberJune to July

-Winter Intake (Secondary Intake)January/FebruaryAugust – September
+Winter Intake (Secondary Intake)January/FebruaryAugust to September

-Summer Intake (Least Intake)April/MayOctober – January
+Summer Intake (Least Intake)April/MayOctober to January

-Post Study Work Opportunities in the UK
+Post-Study Work Opportunities in the UK

-The UK offers a lot more opportunities for work.
-It is a highly globalised nation and offers various opportunities to people from diverse backgrounds.
-There are various sectors in which you can avail yourself of jobs such as healthcare, engineering, law, accounting and many more.
-In addition to that, the country has also come up with a new visa scheme for international students called the New Graduate Route Visa.
+• In addition to that, the country has also come up with a new visa scheme for international students called the New Graduate Route Visa.

-The scheme allows international students to work in the UK after their studies for 2 – 3 years without any minimum salary requirements.
-This scheme will open up a lot of doors for you in your career as you will get to experience working in another country.
+• Therefore, this scheme will open up a lot of doors for you in your career as you will get to experience working in another country.

 UK Work Visa Requirements